PiranhaCMS/piranha.modules/README.md

 ## Want to add you module

-Don't be shy, just send a PR to this repo with your additions!
+Don't be shy, just send a PR to this repo!